Stuart Forster has talked with people around the world to put together a post with views on the coronavirus’s global impact.

 Viewpoints from France

 “In France, everything seems to have stopped since 16 March — pretty much like everywhere else in the world,” says Benoît Diéval who lives with his wife and two young children in St Omer, a small town in northern France.
-The youngsters keep him busy during daytime meaning he works into the night.
+The youngsters keep him busy during the daytime meaning he works into the night.

 “All the shops that are not selling essential items are closed.
 Those that remain open are supermarkets, boulangeries, butchers, cheese shops, wine shops, farm shops, plus stores selling tobacco and e-cigarettes,” he says.